euc-oss/euc-samples/Access-Samples/webapp-spring-boot-saml2/README.md

     ```
     and run the application: `$ ./gradlew bootRun.`

-2. Login to your VMware Identity Manager organization (https://<your VMware IDM URL>)) as an
+2. Login to your Workspace ONE Access organization (https://<your VMware IDM URL>)) as an
     administrator

 3. Create a new SAML2 application, by clicking on the `Catalog` tab,